 The organizers of Burning Man have a message for Fyre Festival attendees who are being offered $325 “pre-sale” tickets by a company called NYC VIP Access: Don’t buy them.

-The offer of tickets to the annual counterculture festival in Nevada's Black Rock desert, which normally range between $425 and $1,200, is one of the latest “deals” sent to attendees of the Fyre Festival, many of whom have been approached by NYC VIP Access with offers that, like the two-day concert festival that imploded last spring, appear too good to be true.
+The offer of tickets to the annual counterculture event in Nevada's Black Rock desert, which normally range between $425 and $1,200, is one of the latest “deals” sent to attendees of the Fyre Festival, many of whom have been approached by NYC VIP Access with offers that, like the two-day concert festival that imploded last spring, appear too good to be true.

 The offers, which have included a private dinner with LeBron James, front-row seats at the still-unannounced Victoria’s Secret Fashion Show, and backstage passes to meet top-tier artists like Ed Sheeran, Demi Lovato, and Taylor Swift, have been coming over the past few weeks, from a 20-year-old California man named Frank Tribble, who says he is working as a representative for NYC VIP Access.